sapireli/AirPrint_Bridge/README.md

 ## Acknowledgements

-- Inspired by [PeterCrozier's AirPrint](https://github.com/PeterCrozier/AirPrint), with enhancements for modern macOS compatibility.
+- Inspired by [PeterCrozier's AirPrint](https://github.com/PeterCrozier/AirPrint), with multiple enhancements for robustness, limited dependencies, and modern macOS compatibility.
-- Utilizes standard macOS commands and services to bridge the gap between traditional printers and modern devices.
+- Based on ideas and insights from [GeekBitZone's guide to AirPrint on macOS](https://www.geekbitzone.com/posts/2021/macos/airprint/macos-airprint/), which provides a detailed explanation of enabling AirPrint support manually.

 ---